Biffa Award Land Speed Record Exhibition

 Experience the thrill of breaking the World Land Speed Record for yourself.

 4D Land Speed Record Simulator tickets:

 Under 16/Concessions £3.50

 Groups of 10 or more £3.50 per person

 Family Ticket £15.50 (up to four people, including at least one adult and at least one child)

 Height and other restrictions apply to the 4D simulator ride.

-Plan your trip here: 4D Simulator
+Beat the queue & get your tickets here: 4D Simulator